Ariake Arena: Events

 The arena is used for both sporting events and concerts.

-In 20 August 2022 it opened as a public facility with a Perfume concert as part of its Plasma Tour.
-Billie Eilish performed in the arena for her Happier Than Ever, The World Tour on 26 August 2022.It is scheduled to be used for the first time for sports after reopening with the B3 League game between Tokyo United v.
+In 20 August 2022 the arena opened as a public facility with a Perfume concert as part of their Plasma Tour.
+Billie Eilish performed in the arena for her Happier Than Ever, The World Tour on 26 August 2022.
+The arena was used for the first time for sports with the B3 League game between Tokyo United v.
 Saitama Broncos, on 9 October 2022.
 Charli XCX performed in Ariake Arena on her Crash: The Live Tour during the Tonal Tokyo Festival on 29 October 2022.

 The Japanese pro wrestling companies New Japan Pro-Wrestling (NJPW) and World Wonder Ring Stardom (Stardom) held the first ever Historic X-Over on 20 November 2022, the first pro wrestling event ever held at the venue.
 On 13 December 2022, Naoya Inoue won the bantamweight undisputed championship at the Ariake Arena.

 The Last Rockstars performed in Ariake Arena on their debut tour on 26 and 27 January 2023.
-They will perform again at the arena on 21, 22 and 23 November 2023.
-Harry Styles performed at the arena on 24 & 25 March 2023 as part of his Love On Tour.
+They performed again at the arena on 21, 22, and 23 November 2023.
+Harry Styles performed at the arena on 24 and 25 March 2023 as part of his Love On Tour.
 Usada Pekora held her first solo live concert at the venue on 6 December 2023.
 On 26 December 2023, Naoya Inoue won the super bantamweight undisputed championship at Ariake Arena.

 ONE Championship's ONE 165 event took place on 28 January 2024.
 Naoya Inoue vs. TJ Doheny event took place on 3 September 2024.
-Kylie Minogue will perform on 12 March 2025 as part of her Tension Tour.
-Taeyeon will perform at the arena on 19 & 20 April 2025 as part of her upcoming tour The Tense.
-THE IDOLM@STER CINDERELLA GIRLS will hold a two day concert at the arena on 26 & 27 April 2025 as part of THE IDOLM@STER CINDERELLA GIRLS Starlight Stage 10th anniversary tour, Let's Amusement!!!, that will have performances from voice actresses of Cinderella Girls idols, such as Ricca Tachibana, Saya Aizawa, Satomi Amano, Yuka Ohtsubo, Natsumi Takamori, Ayaka Asai, Haruka Terui Maaya Uchida, Eriko Matsui, Tomo Muranaka, Karin Takahashi, Sumire Uesaka, Miharu Hanai, Haruka Yoshimura, Satsumi Matsuda, Hina Tachibana, Hana Tamegai, and more voice actresses.
+Kylie Minogue performed on 12 March 2025 as part of her Tension Tour, performing her number one song in Japan "Turn It into Love".
+Taeyeon performed at the arena on 19 and 20 April 2025 as part of her The Tense tour.
+The Idolmaster Cinderella Girls held a two day concert at the arena on 26 and 27 April 2025 as part of The Idolmaster Cinderella Girls: Starlight Stage 10th anniversary tour, Let's Amusement!!!, featuring performances from voice actresses of Cinderella Girls idols, such as Ricca Tachibana, Saya Aizawa, Satomi Amano, Yuka Ohtsubo, Natsumi Takamori, Ayaka Asai, Haruka Terui Maaya Uchida, Eriko Matsui, Tomo Muranaka, Karin Takahashi, Sumire Uesaka, Miharu Hanai, Haruka Yoshimura, Satsumi Matsuda, Hina Tachibana, Hana Tamegai, and more voice actresses.